speedment/speedment-doc/pages/join.md

 | RIGHT JOIN     | rightJoinOn() | A Stream with entities from tables (A and B) in the join with matching column values or just an entity from B. The result of a right join for tables A and B always contains all entities of the "right" table (B), even if the join-condition does not find any matching row in the "left" table (A).
 This means that if the ON clause matches 0 (zero) entities in A (for a given entity in B), the join will still return a entity in the result Tuple (for that row)—but with an entity from A that is `null` in the Tuple.
 A right join returns all the values from an inner join plus all values in the left table (B) that do not match to the right table (A), including rows with NULL (empty) values in the linking column.
 | CROSS JOIN     | crossJoin()   | A Stream with the Cartesian product of entities from tables (A and B) in the join.
 In other words, it will produce a Stream with Tuples from two tables (A and B) which combine each entity from the A table with each entity from the B table.

-Left Join and Right Join creates Tuples with entities that are `null` for elements that are not part of the inner set.
+`LEFT JOIN` and `RIGHT JOIN` creates Tuples with entities that are `null` for elements that are not part of the inner set whereas `INNER JOIN` and `CROSS JOIN` creates Tuples with entities that are never `null`.

 Below is a picture of the different categories of Tuples a join can produce.
 The yellow circle marked with A is the "left" table and the blue circle marked with B is the "right" table.
 The middle category marked 2 (where the circles overlaps) represents Tuple(A entity, B entity) of entities where the join-condition matches.
 The category marked 1 represents Tuples(A entity, null) of A entities where the join-condition have no match in B. Finally, the category marked 3 represents Tuples(null, B entity) of B entities where the join-condition have no match in A.